chylex/TweetDuck/README.md

 Building TweetDuck for Windows requires at minimum [Visual Studio 2019](https://visualstudio.microsoft.com/downloads) and Windows 7.
 Before opening the solution, open Visual Studio Installer and make sure you have the following Visual Studio workloads and components installed:
 * **.NET desktop development**
-  * .NET Framework 4.7.2 targeting pack
+  * .NET SDK
   * F# desktop language support
 * **Desktop development with C++**
   * MSVC v142 - VS 2019 C++ x64/x86 build tools (v14.20 / Latest)

 In the **Installation details** panel, you can expand the workloads you selected, and uncheck any components that are not listed above to save space.
+You may uncheck the .NET SDK component if you installed the [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) directly.

-Building TweetDuck for Linux requires [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/install/linux).
+Building TweetDuck for Linux requires [.NET 6 SDK](https://docs.microsoft.com/en-us/dotnet/core/install/linux).
 The Linux project has its own solution file in the `linux/` folder.

 ### Editors